fbnplntzky/fbnplntzky/README.md

 Hello,

 my name is Fabian Polnitzky and I am a Master student of Astronomy at the University of Vienna.
-I mostly work on young stellar clusters and disk evolution and I an interested in data science methods.
+I mostly work on young stellar clusters and the evolution of circumstellar disks.
+I am also interested in data science.

 <!---
 fbnplntzky/fbnplntzky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.